 - Cafe Latte

-You also don’t have to worry about having too much sugar while using this supplement to increase your protein intake.
+You don’t have to worry about having too much sugar while using this supplement, which is one of the reasons why I chose this as one of the best protein powder for seniors.
 That’s because Premier Protein only contains one gram of sugar per serving.

 Protein per serving: 30 grams